1958 - 1978

 revitalised Rangers, still under Dave's management, took Division One by storm to emerge as divisional champions in that first season also winning in the league cup final when they beat North London College, who were placed third in the final league table, by 3-0.

 The following season, the team found the Premier Division a tougher propsition.
-As recorded elsewhere, at the end of the season Dave Clarke was unable to continue as team manager.
-As a result the team was unable to build on the previous success and disbanded again after just two seasons but not before a number of the Rangers players from the late fifties and early sixties had rejoined and enjoyed a renaisance in the gold and black shirts.
+The team was unable to build on the previous success and disbanded again after just two seasons but not before a number of the Rangers players from the late fifties and early sixties had rejoined and enjoyed a renaisance in the gold and black shirts.

 The team shown on the stairs which achieved the 1970 league and cup double (pictured on the right) comprised Jim Butler, Dave Clarke, Colin Arnott, Mike Dignan, Graham Jelley, Del Finch, Steve Randolph, Alex Gillan, Mick Green, Bob Nugent, Ray Bassett and Dave Stocker .